Program

 Some locations require students to get a work visa in order to do an internship.
 Students are recommended to coordinate with the company which offers the internship for application of the work visa, if needed.

-In order to facilitate students’ entry into the world of work and help companies track down the right profiles for recruitment, career services and advice are provided on both internships and graduate employment.
+To facilitate students' entry into the professional world and assist companies in finding the right candidates for recruitment, the MSc Career Development Office provides dedicated career services and advice for both internships and graduate employment.

 Admissions